Ukraine-Russia crisis: What to know in the escalating crisis

-WARSAW, Poland (AP) — World leaders are making another diplomatic push in hopes of averting a Russian invasion of Ukraine, but those efforts were dealt a serious blow when Russian President Vladimir Putin signed decrees Monday recognizing the independence of two separatist regions in eastern Ukraine.
+WARSAW, Poland (AP) — Efforts by world leaders to head off a Russian invasion of Ukraine were dealt a serious blow Monday when Russian President Vladimir Putin signed decrees recognizing the independence of two separatist regions in eastern Ukraine and ordered his military to “maintain peace” there.

 People are also reading…